-desertcart.com: Listening to My Body: A guide to helping kids understand the connection between their sensations (what the heck are those?) and feelings so that they can get better at figuring out what they need. eBook : Garcia, Gabi, Hui Tan, Ying: Kindle Store Review: Engaging Way to Teach Kids About Their Feelings and Bodies - This is a great book for teaching Pre-K students and students with developmental delays how to listen to their bodies and begin learning self-regulation.
+Big emotions can be overwhelming!
+Children need help to better understand and express what they feel.
+Listening to My Body is an engaging and interactive book that guides children through the process of naming their emotions and the physical sensations accompanying them.
+Teaching kids to tune into their bodies and name their feelings is a foundation for emotional regulation.
+From wiggly and squirmy to rested and still, Listening to My Body helps children develop a sensations vocabulary to help them express what they are experiencing.
+It includes kid-friendly "Let's Practice" activities throughout the book so children can practice what they're learning.
+Listening to My Body is a wonderful social-emotional tool for parents, counselors, and teachers!
+(Available in Spanish as Escuchando a Mi Cuerpo.)
+Review: Engaging Way to Teach Kids About Their Feelings and Bodies - This is a great book for teaching Pre-K students and students with developmental delays how to listen to their bodies and begin learning self-regulation.
 The language is simple and accessible, making it easy for young children to understand.
 It offers clear examples of physical cues and emotions, which helps kids make the connection between what they feel and how they can respond.
-It’s a valuable tool for social-emotional learning in both general and special education settings.
+Itโs a valuable tool for social-emotional learning in both general and special education settings.
 I highly recommend it for teachers, therapists, and parents!
 Review: Good for adults and kids! - My therapist recommended this book for myself but to also read to my 3 year old.
 It's a little wordy for a 3 year old so I do skip some lines to keep his attention.
 During a tantrum it was a great resource to bring out and opened it up to the page about being upset and I do think it helped to show him what it looked like and to talk about how it feels.
 It taught my 3 year old more about his body and now he loves to point out to us every time he hears his heart.
 I love how it has you do examples like rubbing hands together for warmth or breathing techniques.
 I know it's helped me.
 My Dad read it to my kiddo and you remarked about what a good read it was so maybe he learned a thing or two!

 L**T